Navigation

 Traditionally, navigators plotted courses as straight lines on flat paper charts, i.e., on map projections of the Earth’s surface.

-For example, the Mercator projection was originally developed to aid navigation with a magnetic compass, as a straight line on a Mercator chart represents a path of constant bearing, known as a rhumb line.
+For example, the Mercator projection was originally developed to aid navigation with a magnetic compass.
+A straight line on a Mercator chart represents a path of constant bearing, known as a rhumb line.

-Map projections transform 3D latitude-longitude coordinates into 2D x-y coordinates.
-Unfortunately, all map projections distort the Earth’s surface, since it is impossible to represent a curved surface on a flat surface without distortion.
+Unfortunately, all map projections distort the Earth’s surface, since it is impossible to represent a 3D surface in 2D without distortion.

 Spherical geometry

-The Earth is almost a perfect sphere (the flattening of the WGS-84 ellipsoid is just over 1/3%), so modelling the Earth as a sphere is good enough for many purposes.
+The Earth is almost a perfect sphere (the flattening of the WGS-84 ellipsoid is just over 1/3%).

 Navigators have modelled the Earth as a sphere for centuries.
-For example, the shortest (great circle) distance between two points can be calculated using the spherical trigonometry Haversine formula.
+For example, the shortest (great circle) distance between two points can be calculated using the Haversine formula in spherical trigonometry.

 A sphere can also be modelled by 3D vectors:

-- a point on the surface of the sphere can be represented by a vector from the centre,
+- a point on the surface of a sphere can be represented by a vector from its centre,

-- and a pole of a great circle can be represented by a vector from the centre, perpendicular to the plane of the great circle.
+- and the pole of a great circle can be represented by a vector from the centre of the sphere, perpendicular to the great circle plane.

-Ironically, some navigation solutions are simpler using spherical 3D vectors than planar 2D vectors.
-For instance, the intersection of two great circles can simply be calculated from the cross product of their pole vectors.
+Many navigation solutions are simpler using spherical 3D vectors than planar 2D vectors.
+For example, the intersection of two great circles can be calculated simply from the cross product of their pole vectors.

 Spherical vector geometry